navganti/notes/notes/quadraticProgramming.md

 ---
 # Quadratic Programming

 Quadratic programming is the process of optimizing a *quadratic* objective function, subject to *linear* constraints.
 It is a type of nonlinear programming.
-Similar to [[coppermind/linearProgramming|linear programming]], the constraints prohibit the optimal result from reaching $\pm\infty$.
+Similar to [[linearProgramming|Linear Programming]], the constraints prohibit the optimal result from reaching $\pm\infty$.

 Quadratic functions will typically be bounded in one direction.